-The most recognisable sight in Myanmar is the 2,200 or more temples spread out over Bagan’s plains reaching as far as the eye can see.
+The most recognisable sight in Myanmar is the 2,200 or more temples, spread out over Bagan’s plains reaching as far as the eye can see.
 Inle Lake is also a destination not to be missed, with its traditional stilted over-water houses and floating gardens, its leg-rowing fisherman and vibrant weekly markets.
 Enjoy visiting glorious former royal capitals, charming rural scenes and magical river cruises along the Irrawaddy or Chindwin rivers.
 If you want a little time to unwind, head to Myanmar’s beautiful beaches on the west coast.

 When to Visit